 Some authorities require a post-mortem examination of the lungs of cattle, to determine whether the lungs are free from adhesions.
 If the lungs are free from such adhesions, the animal is deemed "glatt" (that is, "smooth").
 In certain circumstances, an animal can be kosher without being glatt; however, the stringency of keeping "glatt kosher" has become increasingly common in recent years, and you would be hard-pressed to find any kosher meat that is not labeled as "glatt kosher."

 As mentioned above, any product derived from these forbidden animals, such as their milk, eggs, fat, or organs, also cannot be eaten.
-Rennet, an enzyme used to harden cheese, is often obtained from non-kosher animals, thus kosher hard cheese can be difficult to find.
+Rennet, an enzyme used to harden cheese, is often obtained from animals, which must satisfy the animal rules, thus kosher hard cheese can be hard to find.
+Soft cheeses are commonly available kosher certified (Philadelphia Cream Cheese, Breakstone's cottage cheese, Maggio ricotta cheese, etc.).

 The mammals and birds that may be eaten must be slaughtered in accordance with Jewish law.
 (Deut.
 12:21).
 We may not eat animals that died of natural causes (Deut.
 14:21) or that were killed by other animals.
 In addition, the animal must have no disease or flaws in the organs at the time of slaughter.
 These restrictions do not apply to fish; only to the flocks and herds (Num.
 11:22).